How Often Do Free Credit Score Apps Update Their Data?

 Frequent updates allow users to monitor changes in their credit scores caused by:

-• Changes in credit utilisation.
+Changes in credit utilization.

-• New accounts or hard enquiries.
+New accounts or hard inquiries.

 Faster Credit Improvements

 Apps like Experian Boost enable quicker score improvements by documenting eligible bills such as phone and rent payments.
-This feature ensures that positive financial behaviour is reflected in your score sooner than traditional reporting methods.
+This feature ensures that positive financial behavior is reflected in your score sooner than traditional reporting methods.

 Limitations of Free Credit Score Apps